 Can I lock a rate for a loan before I've found my property?

-You can lock a loan when you have found a property and you have received a Good Faith Estimate of Closing Costs.
+You can lock a loan when you have found a property and you have received a Loan Estimate of Closing Costs.

 Why do I have to pay title insurance?

 Title insurance protects the lender and the homeowner against loss resulting from any defects in the title or claims against a property that were not uncovered in the title search and that are not specifically listed as exemptions to the coverage on the title insurance policy.

 APR is abbreviated for Annual Percentage Rate.
 The APR is the annual cost of the mortgage expressed in the form of a yearly rate.
 The APR is generally higher than the note rate because the APR includes the interest rate plus related costs such as points, fees for processing the loan and other pre-paid charges.
 The APR can be used to compare the actual cost of different types of mortgages.